 Archive

-1. Verify Your Database Credentials
+1. Verify Database Credentials in wp-config.php

 define('DB_NAME', 'your_database_name');